tomturton/custom-controls/README.md

 # Custom Web Controls

 ## What is it?
-A way of customising the look and function of radio, checkbox and selectbox controls.
+A jQuery plugin to customise the look and function of radio, checkbox and selectbox controls.

 ## Why?